severdia/shakespeare-obsidian/scripts_source/markdown/As You Like It/Act 4, Scene 3.md

 *Enter Rosalind and Celia.*

 **ROS.**
 ==1==How say you now?
-Is it not past two a’ clock?
+Is it not past two o’clock?
 And here much Orlando!

 **CEL.**
 ==2==I warrant you, with pure love and troubled brain, he hath ta’en his bow and arrows and is gone forth—to sleep.
 Look who comes here.